 Zinio and Recorded Books; www.zinio.com

 Recorded Books, the audiobook workhorse that’s been around since 1979, has gotten into the magazine business, partnering with UK digital magazine distributor Zinio to offer Zinio for Libraries.
 Janice McPherson, adult services manager at Pikes Peak Library District in Colorado Springs, explains that her library has just added the service, which offers online access to magazines using PCs, Macs, and a variety of mobile devices.
 Patrons and staff couldn’t be more pleased, she says, with the cover-to-cover access to about 4000 magazines, notification about new issues, multimedia, and social-media interactivity.
 “Everyone in town could be reading Consumer Reports free through their public library using their library card,” says McPherson, adding that the digital newsstand includes specialized publications that the library could never otherwise order.
 “In addition to Consumer Reports,” she explains, “titles include The Economist, HELLO!, Car and Driver, Food Network Magazine, House Beautiful, and Holiday Baking.
 Michael Nizt of Appleton Public Library, WI, echoes McPherson’s nomination, citing “tremendous patron support” of Zinio.
 Since the library got access, he says, it has had more than 800 users sign up for the service, who have since accessed more than 5000 issues.
 As online publishing matures, more and more publications are experimenting with paywalls, so it’s not surprising to learn from Nitz that, “[w]e’ve had local residents obtain library cards just to gain access to Zinio.”
-Ann Hokanson of Austin Public Library, TX, says that Zinio is a hit in her library, too.
+Ann Hokanson of Austin Public Library, MN, says that Zinio is a hit in her library, too.
 “I see our patrons reading our Zinio magazines on their devices in the library, next to our print periodicals,” she says.

 Oxford Scholarly Editions Online